SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 are used to convey the signals.
 The API framework is required even if one single channel is used so that any application on a client can consume the signals.
+: The API framework uses the medium negotiated under {{metadata-negotiation}} to send/receive the signals

 ## System Considerations